Team Building & Motivation

 With the long list of what I’m supposed to cover, do I just jump into content, lay down the law with my class rules, or start with icebreakers?

+Connecting is crucial to get students to pay attention, respect your rules, and support and learn from each other.
 And, we all know using class icebreakers is one of the most effective ways to get students comfortable so they’re more inclined to share their ideas and work together.

 But here’s the problem: